toggledbits/GitUpdater/README.md

 checks.
 It also allows user to cause update checks, as Luup reloads are easily initiated by the user from the Vera dashboard.

+## Side-Effects ##

+Vera maintains versions of plugin code in its store (using svn or cvs?), and maintains an agreement between its version and an installed version.
+Directly changing the installed code on the Vera as I am currently doing in GitUpdater has no effect on the installed version number of the plugin, so even though the plugin may be getting updates, neither the Vera not the Vera Store are aware of any updates.
+This is probably OK for a while, but could leave to confusion on the part of the user.

+As a recommended hedge against such confusion, I recommend that developers periodically push their latest, stable release from their GitHub repository into the Vera Store.
+Eventually, remote Veras will be updated through the Vera store, although that update will effectively install the same code that GitUpdater has already installed.
+Thus, this update merely updates Vera's idea of the version number, and a peaceful coexistence between the two systems should prevail.
+Of course, this makes the inconvenience of updating through the Vera store an ongoing necessity, but it can be done with much lower frequency, and the benefit GitUpdater provides of faster updates when hotfixes or interim releases are published is still realized.

+Conversely, it is theoretically possible that the Vera store could be used to publish the first, base version of the plugin, and no updates are ever subsequently published to the store by the developer, leaving all updates to be done through GitUpdater.
+This gives the developer the exposure, and users ease of installation, that the Vera store can offer, while relieving the developer of any further trials in managing updates through the store.

+Of course, it should go without saying that Vera could change the way plugins are installed, change file or directory permissions, or make other system changes that would render GitUpdater unable to perform its work.
+At the moment, however, it seems that Vera has much greater interests in other areas than what is going on in their plugin community.

 ## Reporting Bugs/Enhancement Requests ##

 Bug reports and enhancement requests are welcome!
 Please use the "Issues" link for the repository to open a new bug report or make an enhancement request.